 INFP: The Mediator (Introverted, Intuitive, Feeling, Perceiving)

-INFP are keenly interested in making the world a better place.
-Besides aspiring to understand themselves better, they are also interested in how to help others.
-An INFP personality type is often described as both “idealist” or “middleman.”
+INFPs are keenly interested in making the world a better place.
+Besides aspiring to understand themselves better, they are also interested in helping others.
+An INFP personality type is often described as both an "idealist" and a "mediator."

-People with this type of personality often spend a lot of time exploring their own goals in life and thinking about how they can use their skills and talents to serve humanity better.
-INFPs tend to be insular, idealistic, creative, being driven by high values.
+People with this personality type often spend a lot of time exploring their life goals and thinking about how they can use their skills and talents to better serve humanity.
+INFPs tend to be introspective, idealistic, and creative, driven by high values.

 INFP - Key Characteristics

-INFPs can be very meticulous about things they really care about or projects they are working on.
-Nevertheless, they tend to ignore all the boring details.
-They usually rely on intuition, being more focused on the big picture, rather than on small details.
+INFPs can be very meticulous about things they genuinely care about or projects they are working on.
+However, they often overlook mundane details.
+They usually rely on intuition, focusing more on the big picture than on small details.

-INFPs tend to drain their energy, preferring to interact with a select group of close friends in social situations.
-They tend to be closed, quiet and restrained.
-Although they like to be alone, it is not necessarily to be confused with shyness.
-It just means INFPs get their energy by spending time alone.
-On the other hand, they must expend energy in social situations.
+INFPs tend to conserve their energy, preferring to interact with a select group of close friends in social situations.
+They are often reserved, quiet, and restrained.
+Although they like to be alone, this should not be confused with shyness.
+It just means INFPs recharge their energy by spending time alone, while social situations require them to expend energy.

 INFPs prefer to keep their options open when it comes to making decisions.
-All the made decisions are usually based on personal values, not logic.
-INFPs often delay important decisions in case something changes.
+Decisions are usually based on personal values rather than logic.
+INFPs often delay important decisions in case circumstances change.

-INFPs pay special attention to personal feelings, and their solutions are more dependent on these problems than on objective information.
+INFPs pay special attention to personal feelings, and their solutions depend more on these emotions than on objective information.

 INFP - Strengths